 Maybe you have ambitions to get into shape and you never leave your couch.
 Well then look towards taking micro-steps towards your success.

-You could begin with just getting into your gym clothes.
+You could begin by just getting into your gym clothes.

 And consider that a victory for day 1.